-I am a graduate of Shiva Rea's renowned Prana Flow teacher training program.
+I am a lifelong student and graduate of Shiva Rea's renowned Prana Flow teacher training program.
 I have been studying directly with her since 2006 and am honoured to assist her on international retreats and teacher trainings.
-Along with extensive studies in the Prana Flow lineage, I have completed thousands of hours of teacher training in the practice of Ashtanga, Prana Vinyasa Flow, Restorative, Yin, Therapeutics, Anatomy, Philosophy, Mantra and Chanting, Mahayana Meditation, Ayurveda, Kalarippayat martial arts, Pre and Post Natal, and Kids Yoga.
-I am registered at the highest level (E-RYT500) with the Yoga Alliance.
-I work as a Birth Doula (certified through DONA) , and offer services as a Thai Yoga Massage Practitioner (certified through Lotus Palm School in Toronto).
+The roots of all my teachings flow along the veins of this lineage.
+Alongside this, I have completed thousands of hours of teacher training in the practice of Ashtanga, Restorative, Yin, Therapeutics, Anatomy, Philosophy, Mantra and Chanting, Mahayana and Vajryana Meditation, Ayurveda, Thai Yoga Massage, Classical ballet, Kalarippayat martial arts.
+I have a passion for teaching pre and post natal yoga, and support my clients as a Birth Doula.

 Aotearoa- Land of the Long White Cloud